ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

 ORDER BY name;
 ````

 11. Write a query that returns user_id, created_at, name and address for all records where the state is Georgia and user_id is 18, or where the user_id is 20 with any state.
-Order the list by the date that the order was created from newest to oldest.
+Order the list by the date that the order was created from newest to oldest.  <br><br>
 `````
 SELECT user_id, created_at, name, address
 FROM purchases